What disk types are available in Azure?

 - Can only be created as empty disks

-- Currently can only be deployed using Azure Resource Manager templates, CLI, and the python SDK.
+- Currently can only be deployed using Azure Resource Manager templates, CLI, PowerShell, and the Python SDK.

 - Does not yet support disk snapshots, VM images, availability sets, virtual machine scale sets, and Azure disk encryption.